 Get tips that can help keep you safe if you've been involved in a collision or if your vehicle breaks down.

 Book a CAA Vehicle Inspection before your car warranty expires, before heading off on a road trip and before purchasing a used vehicle.

 © 2015 CAA South Central Ontario.
 All rights reserved.
 Serving Members in Southern and Central Ontario.

-® CAA, CAA logo and CAA Dollars trademarks owned by, and use is authorized by, the Canadian Automobile Association. ™ CAA Rewards is a trademark of the Canadian Automobile Association.
+® CAA, CAA logo, CAA Dollars and CAA Rewards trademarks owned by, and use is authorized by, the Canadian Automobile Association.